akeneo/pim-docs/reference/activity_manager/calculation_step.rst

 For each product we need to identify the user groups that have the rights to edit the product, once all the products have been checked we send a notification to the concerned users (aka the contributors).

-The job fills in a table that contains user groups that have permissions to edit on at least one attribute of a product that belongs to the project.
+The job fills in a table that contains user groups that have permissions to edit at least one attribute of a product that belongs to the project.
 The job `Job <https://docs.akeneo.com/master/reference/import_export/main-concepts.html#job>`_ contains steps.
 The main step of the job is the `CalculationStep` which is used to execute an action between Project and Products.
 The main goal of this step is to extract data from the product to add information to the project.